rasbt/mlxtend/docs/sources/CONTRIBUTING.md

 3. [ ]  Create and check out a new topic branch (please don't make modifications in the master branch)
 4. [ ]  Implement the new feature or apply the bug-fix
 5. [ ]  Add appropriate unit test functions in `mlxtend/*/tests`
-6. [ ]  Run `nosetests ./mlxtend -sv` and make sure that all unit tests pass
+6. [ ]  Run `PYTHONPATH='.' pytest ./mlxtend -sv` and make sure that all unit tests pass
-7. [ ]  Check/improve the test coverage by running `nosetests ./mlxtend --with-coverage`
-8. [ ]  Check for style issues by running `flake8 ./mlxtend` (you may want to run `nosetests` again after you made modifications to the code)
+7. [ ]  Check for style issues by running `flake8 ./mlxtend` (you may want to run `pytest` again after you made modifications to the code)
 8. [ ]  Add a note about the modification/contribution to the `./docs/sources/changelog.md` file
 9. [ ]  Modify documentation in the appropriate location under `mlxtend/docs/sources/`
 10. [ ]  Push the topic branch to the server and create a pull request